Physical therapy interview questions vary from one institution to another.

 5. Articulate Answers Anytime you open your mouth to answer an interview question you want to be as articulate as possible, despite the feelings of nervousness and anxiety.
 Refrain from the "um's" and other repetitive words that you may have a tendency to interject when speaking.
 Clear and concise answers are recommended for any interview situation.

-Keep in mind that each interview situation is different and the questions you are actually asked may require a multi-faceted answer.
-So not only do you have to answer a particular question, you may have to provide specific examples or scenarios.
+Not only will you have to answer a particular question, you may have to provide specific examples or scenarios.